ValidusOs-N/packages_apps_CalendarWidget/README.md

-Android Month Calendar Widget Demo
+Calendar Widget
 ==================================
-Originally from Roman Nurik, https://github.com/romannurik/Android-MonthCalendarWidget Package renamed from "com.example.android" to "org.omnirom.android"
+Originally from Roman Nurik, https://github.com/romannurik/Android-MonthCalendarWidget Package renamed from "com.example.android" to "org.omnirom.android" to "com.dirtyunicorns.calendarwidget"

 A simple example of a responsive Month Calendar app widget for Android 4.1+.